 Grandma’s Irish Cake

-Irish Cake is variety of soda bread, loved by many.
+Irish Cake is a type of soda bread or quick bread.
 It’s easy and quick to make, but don’t skip on the key ingredients—real good butter, cream of tartar, and especially buttermilk—or you won’t be getting the authentic experience.
-We never captured her exact recipe, which I’m sure came straight from County Down, where Grandma probably learned it from her mother, Mary Anne McKee.
+We never captured her exact recipe, which I’m sure came straight from County Down, where Grandma probably learned it from her mother, Mary Anne McKee Allen.
 This recipe has been thoroughly tested and perfected in Dad’s kitchen and approved for annual consumption by the family.

 It’s getting to be Christmastime, so I made a loaf.
 Much to my surprise (why??), this loaf turned out a lot more cakey than bready.
 I investigated.
 Grandma, of course, was right after all in calling this delight “Irish Cake” and not Irish Soda Bread.
-I have made amendments to the recipe title and created a separate recipe for Irish Soda Bread.
 Slainte.

 Print Pin